szks-repo/rs-ecommerce/docs/operations/logging.md

 - The API server uses `tower_http::TraceLayer` for request spans.
 - Workers should emit batch/loop metrics (done/failed) per cycle.
 - Workers support `LOG_FORMAT=json` and `RUST_LOG` like the API.
+- Responses include `x-request-id` when provided or generated.

 ## OpenTelemetry (Jaeger)
 - Use OTLP exporter with Jaeger Collector.